-- · present fairly the operating result and financial position for each of Council's declared business activities for the year, and - accord with Council's accounting and other records. - · present overhead reallocation charges to the water and sewerage businesses as fair and reasonable.
+- present fairly the operating result and financial position for each of Council's declared business activities for the year, and - accord with Council's accounting and other records.

+present overhead reallocation charges to the sewerage business as fair and reasonable.